ecarnovsky/how-long-is-this-playlist-extension/README.md

 # How Long is This Playlist?
-This is a Chrome extension I'm making to calculate the total length of time it will take to get through a playlist.
+This browser extension allows you to see the total time it will take you to get through a YouTube playlist.
+It works on Edge, Chrome, and Firefox.